Computational neuroscience: Modeling Neuron-glia interactions

-Glial cells participate significantly to the regulation of neuronal activity at a cellular but also at a network level.
-Modeling this interaction allows to clarify the potassium cycle, so important for maintaining homeostatis and to prevent epileptic seizures.
-Modeling reveals the role of glial protrusions that can penetrate in some cases the synaptic cleft to interfere with the synpatic transmission and thus control synaptic communication.
+Glial cells participate significantly in the regulation of neuronal activity at both the cellular and the network level.
+Modeling this interaction allows to clarify the potassium cycle, so important for maintaining homeostasis and to prevent epileptic seizures.
+Modeling reveals the role of glial protrusions that can penetrate in some cases the synaptic cleft to interfere with the synaptic transmission and thus control synaptic communication.

 Development, axonal patterning, and guidance

-Computational neuroscience aims to address a wide array of questions.
-How do axons and dendrites form during development?
+Computational neuroscience aims to address a wide array of questions, including: How do axons and dendrites form during development?
 How do axons know where to target and how to reach these targets?
 How do neurons migrate to the proper position in the central and peripheral systems?
 How do synapses form?
 We know from molecular biology that distinct parts of the nervous system release distinct chemical cues, from growth factors to hormones that modulate and influence the growth and development of functional connections between neurons.

 Theoretical investigations into the formation and patterning of synaptic connection and morphology are still nascent.
 One hypothesis that has recently garnered some attention is the minimal wiring hypothesis, which postulates that the formation of axons and dendrites effectively minimizes resource allocation while maintaining maximal information storage.